RealTschoegl/opensourcebootcamp/_posts/2014-03-11-lesson-methods.markdown

 ### _What Is It?_

 Methods are objects that do things.
 Isn't that cool?
+Or, more precisely:

+> A method in Ruby is a set of expressions that returns a value.
+With methods, one can organize their code into subroutines that can be easily invoked from other areas of their program.

+Basically, a method is a piece of code that, when called, does something.
+Up until now, all of the code that we have written has been with the aim of

 ### _How Does It Work?_